TaylorTA/LeetCode/README.md

 16. 2359 Find Closest Node to Given Two Nodes
 17. 1162 As Far from Land as Possible
 18. 1129 Shortest Path with Alternating Colors
+19. 2477 Minimum Fuel Cost to Report to the Capital
 # Stack
 1. 844 Backspace String Compare
 2. 394 Decode String